JeannotM/DynamicDifficulty/README.md

 ## Other Small Things
 Feel free to contact me if you have any idea's that could expand/improve the DynamicDifficulty plugin or have any trouble getting it to work on your server due to errors
 - [x] Per player and World difficulties
-- [x] Permissions on Luckperms and other management tools
+- [x] Permissions on Luckperms and other management tools (now with .other & .self)
 - [x] Custom Affinity points for each mobs and blocks
 - [x] Implemented BStats & Placeholder API.
 - [x] Disable DD for certain worlds and Mobs